Alexandru Claudian: University of Iași

 Claudian began teaching at the University of Iași in late 1929, initially offering courses on ancient philosophy within the literature and philosophy department.
 He and Zoe occupied a temporary home at Păcurari; she had to commute to Târgu Frumos, where she also worked as a schoolteacher.
 The couple separated in short while, with Claudian pursuing other women.
 Never divorcing her "first and one true love" or renouncing her marriage name, Zoe remained his confidant and secretary until the time of his death.

 Claudian earned a doctorate at Iași in 1930; his thesis dealt with the agrarian problem in pre-1917 Russia and the role of Marxism in the social transformations undergone by Russia and Germany in 1917–1918.
 A fragment of the work, detailing the serf emancipation, the miry, and the ideological push for collectivization, was published in 1931 by Viața Românească.
 According to sociologist Victor Godeanu, it was already obsolete: although Claudian's work was formally "perfect", his most recent references were dated 1925, missing out on the "continuous social transformation in Soviet Russia".

 These were the years of his collaboration with the two leading figures of Iași's sociological circles: Ștefan Zeletin and Petre Andrei—Claudian served as their assistant, successively.
 In 1937–1938 he was in Paris on a scholarship from the French government; while there, he worked with Maxime Leroy and Henri Gouhier.
 An active participant in his country's socialist movement, mentioned by historian Lucian Nastasă as "one of our country's few veritable Marxists", he contributed political essays to Șantier, a magazine on the left-wing of the Romanian Social Democratic Party (PSDR).
 Shortly after the December 1933 assassination of Prime Minister Ion G. Duca by the fascist Iron Guard, Claudian began contributing to Gândul Vremii, a liberal nationalist magazine.
 His texts were explicitly anti-fascist and anti-"Hitlerite", suggesting an internationalist approach to "saving human civilization".

 A member of Iași's sociological school and, in Traian Herseni's view, a bearer of Zeletin's legacy, Claudian proposed a socio-historical analysis of philosophical systems in the 1935 Cercetări filosofice și sociologice ("Philosophical and Sociological Research").
 He applied this concept in two books, Colectivismul în filosofia lui Platon ("Collectivism in the Philosophy of Plato") and Originea socială a filosofiei lui Auguste Comte ("The Social Origin of Auguste Comte's Philosophy"), both published in 1936.
-Cunoaștere și suflet ("Knowledge an Spirit", 1940) presents his approach to the sociology of knowledge.
+Cunoaștere și suflet ("Knowledge and Spirit", 1940) presents his approach to the sociology of knowledge.
 He still could not find employment in his field, but in January 1937 was offered a lecturer's position in the Department of Logic.
 He accepted the proposal, even though he described it to Tudor Vianu as "rather idiotic", confessing that he considered leaving academia altogether.
 Claudian was for a while affiliated with, and possibly sponsored by, a dissident left-wing faction of Romanian Freemasonry, whose overseer was Mihail Sadoveanu.